 For those who are staying home with family and children, we have developed a new normal.

-These simple stress relief activities can help you stay calm even when life seems crazy.
+These simple stress relief activities can be done throughout the day to help you stay calm even when life seems crazy.
 So definitely try to incorporate more of them into your daily routines.
+Be sure to check out this website for more ideas and tips on how to balance your work and life.